 Sail Caribbean, COVID-19

-Throughout the Spring of 2020, we were fortunate to have one of our seasonal sailing staff, Sara Stone, as a COVID consultant to help us in our decision-making process for our Summer 2020 programs.
-Sara is an epidemiologist by training: she holds her Master of Science Degree in the Control of Infectious Diseases from the London School of Hygiene and Tropical Medicine and has worked as a Health Education Fellow at Harvard University, responded to the 2014-2015 Ebola Outbreak with the U.S. Centers for Disease Control and Prevention (CDC), and served as an intern in the Division of Health Security and Emergencies for the World Health Organization (WHO).
-She now works as an independent consultant, focused on risk management and strategic decision-making during health emergencies.
+Sail Caribbean has the unique benefit of having a staff member as our Epidemiologist and Risk Management Consultant for our COVID risk-management plan.
+Sara Stone has served as Sail Caribbean Captain and Sailing Director and is our Wharton School Leadership Expedition Director, so she is very familiar with our unique programs.
+Sara now works as an independent consultant, focused on risk management and strategic decision-marking during health emergencies.
+She holds a Master of Science Degree in the Control of Infectious Diseases from the London School of Hygiene and Tropical Medicine, worked as a Health Education Fellow at Harvard University, responded to the 2014-2015 Ebola Outbreak with the U.S. Centers for Disease Control and Prevention (CDC), and served as an intern in the Division of Health Security and Emergencies for the World Health Organization (WHO).

 Sail Caribbean’s COVID plan will adhere to guidelines from the World Health Organization (WHO), Centers for Disease Control and Prevention (CDC), and the American Camp Association (ACA), as well as the BVI Government.
 Our plan will evolve and gain details over the next few months, alongside new research, vaccinations, and travel regulations.
 We will continually update this page with any significant changes, as well as e-mail this information to families who are joining us.
 It is impossible to create a risk-free environment, but we will do everything we can to minimize risk in every aspect of our programs.